ga-wdi-boston/git-workflow-teams/README.md

-To practice the workflow we've prescribed for you, your team will now follow it to create a simple front-end app that (in response to a button-click) uses AJAX to GET data from [this API endpoint](http://jsonplaceholder.typicode.com/users), and then renders the resultant data nicely in the page using Handlebars.
+To practice the workflow we've prescribed for you, your team will now follow it to create a simple front-end app that (in response to a button-click) uses AJAX to GET data from [this API endpoint](https://wdi-library.herokuapp.com/books), and then renders the resultant data nicely in the page using Handlebars.
-You may start by downloading the front-end template as a ZIP and dropping those files into your repo.
+You may start by downloading the JS-Template as a ZIP and dropping those files into your repo.
 Your feature branches should be `html-css`, `ajax`, `handlebars`, and `ui-behavior`.